Domodedovo (town): History

 The name of the modern town, Domodedovo which was incorporated in 1900, was given after nearby village with the same name, was first mentioned around 1401 in the spiritual literacy of Vladimir the Bold, Prince of Serpukhov and Borovski.
-The modern city is located on the old road, Kashira way, that for centuries connected Moscow with Kashira and many other southern cities.
+The modern city is located on the old road, Kashira way, that for centuries connected Moscow with Kashira and multiple other southern cities.

 In the 17th century within the town of Domodedovo two villages existed: Nazarevo (Назарьево) and Sknilovo (Скнилово).
 The exact date of their disappearance is unknown.

 In 1781, during the administrative reform of Catherine II a city called Nikitsk was founded on site Kolychёva village and was a district seat in the Moscow Governorate.
 The Nikitsky District included Domodedovo village as well as Nikitskoye, Bityagovo and Zaborye which were part of the territory of today's Domodedovo District, and directly, on the territory of the town itself.

 Almost until the middle of the 19th century the town area was overgrown with small bushes and deciduous trees.
 During 1861 the peasant reform, on part of the land that belonged to the town of Podolsk in Domodedovo District, the Domodedovo palace forest dacha was formed.

 Domodedovo was founded in 1900 as a settlement next to a train station of the same name.
 It was called after a nearby village of Domodedovo, which is known to have existed since 1410.
 It was granted town status in 1947.
 The Domodedovo International Airport is located a few kilometers away from Domodedovo proper.

 In 2007, a referendum on the building of a toll motorway within the city limits took place, where 95% of the inhabitants voted against.
 A group of residents of Domodedovo have announced the establishment of the "Russian Democratic Republic" and asked the European Union for official recognition.

 Administrative and municipal status

-Within the framework of administrative divisions, it is, together with 139 rural localities, incorporated as Domodedovo Town Under Oblast Jurisdiction—an administrative unit with the status equal to that of the districts.
+Within the framework of administrative divisions, together with 139 rural localities, it was incorporated as Domodedovo Town Under Oblast Jurisdiction—an administrative unit with the status equal to that of the districts.
 The administrative division was established on 1 April 2011 as a result of abolishing Domodedovsky District, the territory of which was re-organized as the town under oblast jurisdiction.

 As a municipal division, Domodedovo Town Under Oblast Jurisdiction is incorporated as Domodedovo Urban Okrug.